markjwarner/markjwarner.github.io/_pages/about.md

 Current research projects
 ======
+- Usability and User Experience of Content Report Tools (UseCRT): This project is investigating the usability and user experience of online content reporting tools design to support people to report incidents of harassment (REPHRAIN funded)
 - Towards a Smart Digital Forensic Triage Tool to Support Police First Responders (TRIAGE) - ESRC funded project starting March 2024.
 - Child Sexual Abuse Conversation Dataset (CSAC): The development of a child sexual abuse conversation dataset, this project will lead to advances in our understanding of how perpetrators of child sex grooming engage online with young people through computer-mediated communication tools and platforms.
 The dataset will, for the first time, provide researchers with access to real-world grooming conversations (offender side only), laying the foundations for work into reactive and proactive mechanisms for limiting this behaviour across platforms, and improving digital investigation workflows (REPHRAIN Funded).
 - Effective warnings to prevent Authorised Push Payment (APP) frauds: This project is investigating the effectiveness of existing online banking warnings at preventing APP fraud payments, and developing and evaluating novel warning mechanisms.